Do you want to love bourbon, but aren’t sure where to start? This Beginner’s Guide will help you learn How to Drink Bourbon!

 - Blended Straight Bourbon Whiskey: A blend of straight bourbon whiskeys.

-- Bottled-In-Bond Bourbon Whiskey: A product from a single distillery, all from the same season, bottled at at least 100 proof, that has been stored at a federally bonded warehouse for no less than four years.
+- Bottled-In-Bond Bourbon Whiskey: A product from a single distillery, all from the same season, bottled at 100 proof, that has been stored at a federally bonded warehouse for no less than four years.

 Still Curious?
 Want even more information about whiskey labeling?
 Check out this Whiskey Label 101 tutorial.